alister/phpscalingcom/content/post/always-have-up-to-date-documentation-part-1.md

 date: Sun, 16 Mar 2008 23:41:00 +0000
 draft: false
 tags: ['php', 'tools']
+series: php-documentation
 ---

-As I mentioned in my second post, [ZCE prep – and dumb tests](/2008/03/10/zce-prep-and-dumb-tests-2/) - about open book tests (like Brainbench), having a copy of all the relevant documentation can be incredibly useful, if only from a speed issue.
+As I mentioned in my second post, [ZCE prep – and dumb tests](/post/zce-prep-and-dumb-tests-2/) - about open book tests (like Brainbench), having a copy of all the relevant documentation can be incredibly useful, if only from a speed issue.
 Knowing you can just open a new tab and type a few words to get the information on a function, or concept from the manual takes away so many problems.

 I mentioned there that I have a local copy of the main [PHP manual](http://php.net/manual/en/) – and I wanted to tell you how I keep it, and a couple of other manuals up to date, as well as other documentation.